harukasan/ringo/README.md

-# ringo
+# Ringo

-Ruby in Go
+Ringo is experimental project to implement ruby interpreter in Golang.